toenails6/Blind_Locomotion_Go1/README.md

     ...
 ```
 - Trunk z-axis linear velocity is penalized.

 - Trunk x-y-axis angular velocity is penalized.

+- Trunk motion tracking with command is rewarded.

 - Joint torques are penalized.

 - Joint accelerations are penalized.

 - Longer steps, which means longer feet in air time, is rewarded.

 - Thigh contacts with terrain is penalized.

+The primary difference between the original work is that the original work rewards foot clearance based on the FTG, to have the robot avoid feet/shank collision with terrain.
+This is yet to be explicitly implemented here due to action set differences.

+Note that reward weights are specified in the robot specific training environment configuration: `UnitreeGo1_BlindLocomotionEnvCfg`.

 ### Events
 Check details in `source/Blind_Locomotion_Go1/Blind_Locomotion_Go1/tasks/manager_based/blind_locomotion_go1/Blind_Locomotion_env.py`: